Research – Michael B. Wakin

 Alumni

 • Shuang Li, Ph.D.
-2020 (co-advised with Gongguo Tang), now Hedrick Assistant Adjunct Professor, Department of Mathematics, UCLA (thesis)
+2020 (co-advised with Gongguo Tang), now Assistant Professor of Electrical and Computer Engineering, Iowa State University, formerly Hedrick Assistant Adjunct Professor, Department of Mathematics, UCLA (thesis)

 • Xinshuo Yang, Postdoc 2018-19 (co-supervised with Gongguo Tang), now Postdoc at Princeton, formerly Postdoc at National Renewable Energy Laboratory

 • Jonathan Helland, M.S.
-2019, now Associate Machine Learning Researcher at Software Engineering Institute, Carnegie Mellon University
+2019, now Software Engineer, Oklo, Inc., formerly Software Engineer, Uber, formerly Machine Learning Researcher at Software Engineering Institute, Carnegie Mellon University (thesis)

 • Dehui Yang, Ph.D.
-2018, now Applied Scientist at Uber, formerly Data Scientist at Root Insurance Co.
+2018, now Assistant Professor, Xi’an Jiaotong-Liverpool University, formerly Applied Scientist at Uber, formerly Data Scientist at Root Insurance Co. (thesis)

 • Zhihui Zhu, Ph.D.
 2017, now Assistant Professor of Computer Science and Engineering at Ohio State, formerly Assistant Professor ECE at the University of Denver, formerly Postdoc at Johns Hopkins University (thesis)

 • Armin Eftekhari, Ph.D.
-2015, now Assistant Professor at Umea Math in Sweden, formerly Research Fellow at the Alan Turing Institute (thesis)
+2015, formerly Assistant Professor at Umea Math in Sweden, formerly Research Fellow at the Alan Turing Institute (thesis)

 • Jae Young Park, Ph.D.
 2013, University of Michigan (co-advised with Anna Gilbert), now Video Processing Architect at Apple

 • Alejandro Weinstein, Ph.D.
-2013, now Professor, Biomedical Engineering, Universidad de Valparaiso, Chile (thesis)
+2013, now Associate Professor, Department of Electronics, Universidad Técnica Federico Santa María (UTFSM), Chile, formerly Professor, Biomedical Engineering, Universidad de Valparaiso, Chile (thesis)

 • Borhan Sanandaji, Ph.D.
-2012 (co-advised with Tyrone Vincent), now Data Scientist II at Uber, formerly Postdoctoral Scholar, UC Berkeley
+2012 (co-advised with Tyrone Vincent), now Manager and Staff Applied Machine Learning Scientist at Uber, formerly Postdoctoral Scholar, UC Berkeley (thesis)

 Overview

-Effective techniques for signal and data processing often rely on some sort of model that characterizes the expected behavior of the signals/data.
-In many cases, the model conveys a notion of constrained structure or conciseness: signals may be bandlimited or sparse in some transform domain, data sets may be organized into a low-rank matrix, and so on.
+Effective techniques for signal and data processing often rely on models that capture the expected structure of signals and data.
+In many cases, such models emphasize conciseness: signals may be sparse or compressible in an appropriate domain, data may be organized into a low-rank or tensor representation, or high-dimensional samples may lie near a low-dimensional manifold.

 Our research group focuses on developing:

-• concise mathematical models for signals and data sets that capture the intrinsic structure in as few degrees of freedom as possible
+• concise mathematical models for signals and data sets that describe intrinsic structure using as few degrees of freedom as possible

-• theory to characterize the performance of these models and algorithms in terms of approximation and compression performance, sample complexity, and so on
+• theoretical guarantees that characterize the performance of models and algorithms in terms of sample complexity, recovery accuracy, stability, and computational efficiency

 Topic Areas and Selected Publications